darentydarenty/darentydarenty/README.md

 ## Hello there! 👋
-I'm student of MSTU STANKIN, studying Computer Science.
+I'm student of MSUT STANKIN, studying Computer Science.
 I have been interested in data science and machine learning for a year.
 I am the founder of a technology startup focused on the tattoo business.